FEATURED ARTIFACT: PT-305

 PT-305 was modified for work as an oyster boat in the Chesapeake Bay.
 To save on fuel the three Packard engines which required 100 octane aviation gasoline to operate were removed and replaced with two diesel engines.
 All of the upper works were removed and a chart house was fitted at the stern.
 To avoid Coast Guard regulations requiring a licensed Captain of vessels over 65 feet in length, 13 feet of boat was removed from the stern.

 PT-305 continued as an oyster boat for many years until 2001, when it was acquired by the Defenders of America Naval Museum in Galveston, Texas.
 In June 2006, The National WWII Museum was contacted by the Defenders of America Naval Museum about the possible transfer of PT-305.
 The vessel was transported to the Museum campus in April 2007.
-With the help of the faithful Higgins boat volunteers, PT-305 will be completely restored to her wartime condition.
-Everything except the weapons will be fully operational.
-It is anticipated that PT-305 will have at least one more run on Lake Pontchartrain before becoming a permanent part of the exhibits in the expanded Museum.
+With the help of the faithful Higgins boat volunteers, PT-305 has been completely restored to her wartime condition.
+Everything except the weapons is fully operational.
+Its home is now a custom-built boathouse on Lake Pontchartrain, where guests will be able to purchase tours and rides on the boat.
+See pt305.org for more information.

 SUPPORTERS OF PT-305: